Church notes: Knights of Columbus host yard sale Aug. 12 in Siloam Springs

 Information: centraltolife.com.

 First United Presbyterian Church in Fayetteville, 695 E. Calvin St., holds Sunday service at 8:30 and 11 a.m.
-For the remainder of the summer, the early service will be held outdoors in the church courtyard, weather permitting.
 The Sacrament of Holy Communion will also be celebrated at each early service.
 A nursery is available for children 5 and younger at both services.
 The 11 a.m. service is also livestreamed on YouTube.

-Children through sixth grade meet in Lower Knox.
-See the website for Zoom instructions.
+Sunday School classes will not meet Sunday, but will resume Sept.
+10.

+First Fellowship (seniors) will meet at the Butterfield Trail Village Lodge on Sept.
+14 at 11:30 a.m.
+After lunch Rebecca Haden of Haden Interactive will speak on AI and Chat GPT.
+Call to reserve lunch ($8) or just come for the program.

 Information: 442-4411, fupcfay.org.